 Submission of Application:

-Completed applications will be submitted online with all required documents and video according to the timeline below.
+Completed applications will be submitted online with all required documents and video according to the timeline above.

 The Scholarship Selection Committee will focus on the following items, not in any specific order, during the review of applications:

 - Applicant’s emphasis on the brokerage sector of the insurance business

 - Applicant’s knowledge of the role of the insurance broker and the importance of the distribution channel

 - Applicant’s overall creativity and effort taken with scholarship application submission